Stickers are a hot new trend for designers & creatives for product and promotion.

 While traveling, at school or in co-working space it can be hard to stand out from the crowd, especially now that more and more people have a knack for individuating themselves.

 One of the ways to show off their uniqueness are with stickers.
-For example, lots of people now adorn their suitcase, laptops or phones with a wide variety of stickers — from bands logos and movie quotes to puns and political statements.
+For example, lots of people now adorn their suitcase, laptops or phones with a wide variety of custom stickers — from bands logos and movie quotes to puns and political statements.

 Calvin Klein recently made stickers using a classic 1980s image by Richard Avedon of Brooke Shields, while the fashion brand Coach has produced leather stickers, and Berlin’s hip o32c magazine featured sticker sheets from Louis Vuitton’s creative director, Virgil Abloh.
 A partnership between the luggage manufacturer Rimowa and Danish-Icelandic artist Olafur Eliasson yielded a limited edition of suitcase stickers that sold out immediately.